felippe-regazio/web-elements/README.md

 # Custom Elements Collection

 This is a Vanilla JavaScript `Custom Elements Collection`.
 They are Non-Autonomous - or `Built-in Custom Elements` - focused on behavior with a minimalistic approach.
-Each element has a single purpose, extends a Standard HTML Element and has a basic API.
+Each element has a single purpose, extends a Standard HTML Element and has a basic API -

 ## Elements List